On numerical approaches to the analysis of topology of the phase space for dynamical integrability: Introduction

 \section{Introduction}

-This paper is the first in a series of works devoted to description of the possibilities of application of numerical methods to analysis of integrability of dynamical systems.
-The problem of integrability has been studied since the middle of the XIX century, when the question of primary interest was to be able to integrate the system of differential equations by inversion of functions and quadratures, that is give a more or less explicite solution.
+This paper is a part of a series of works devoted to description of the possibilities of application of numerical methods to qualitative analysis of dynamical systems.
+The main subject that we are going to discuss will be dynamical integrability.
+The problem of integrability has been studied since the middle of the XIX century, when the question of primary interest was to be able to integrate the system of differential equations by inversion of functions and quadratures, that is to give a more or less explicit solution.
 Nowadays with the development of methods relating symplectic geometry and dynamics the notion is extended, namely one studies the existence of an appropriate number of conserved quantities (first integrals, invariant measure, etc), possessing some properties.
+One of the main motivations to study integrable systems is related to the fact that they are in a sense more `regular' than the generic ones: for such systems the questions of perturbation and stability are of particular interest.
+But this does not mean that non-integrable systems are `bad', since for them one can expect interesting non-linear behaviour, chaotization etc. Thus, there are two natural directions of the study of integrability: one is a search for non-artificial examples of integrable systems, the other is a rigorous proof of non-integrability for given dynamical systems -- we will address both of them.

-In this paper we will consider integrability in the Liouville-Arnold sense, namely for a hamiltonian system with $n$ degrees of freedom it is the existence of $n$ independent first integrals in involution (\cite{AKN}).
+In this paper we will consider the integrability in the Liouville--Arnold sense, namely for a hamiltonian system with $n$ degrees of freedom it is the existence of $n$ independent first integrals in involution (\cite{AKN}).
 In particular we will pay attention to the independence condition from the topological point of view.
-We propose a constructive method of computer assisted proof of non-integrability of systems with small dimensional configuration space based on the analysis of the topology of the phase space.
-We generalize it using the results of the Kolmogorov-Arnold-Moser theory to the systems with parameters.
-We also provide examples of application of this method to some dynamical systems having mechanical origin.
+We suggest a constructive method of a computer assisted analysis of integrability of systems with small dimensional configuration space which is based on the study of the topology of the phase space.
+We generalize it using the results of the Kolmogorov-Arnold-Moser theory to systems with parameters.
+The logic of the method is explained in details via an example of pendulum-type systems, then comments on the range of its applicability are presented.
+We also mention other examples of application of this method to some concrete dynamical systems having a mechanical origin.